-- The number of rental units affordable to households earning at or below 30% AMI. - The number of rental units affordable to households earning at or below 60% AMI. - The number of rental units affordable to households earning at or below 80% AMI or the highest AMI recommended in the upcoming market analysis report. - The strength of the commitment the developer is willing to make to ensure long term affordability. - The length of the term (duration) of affordability (A minimum 50-year affordability period is required, with proposals providing affordability in perpetuity preferred).
+- o The number of ownership units affordable to households earning at or below 30% AMI. - o The number of ownership units affordable to households earning at or below 60% AMI. - The number of ownership units affordable to households earning at or below 80% AMI. - The number of ownership units affordable to households earning at or below 120% AMI. - o The number of rental units affordable to households earning at or below 30% AMI. - o The number of rental units affordable to households earning at or below 60% AMI. - The strength of the commitment the developer is willing to make to ensure long-term affordability. - The length of the term (duration) of affordability (A minimum 50-year affordability period is required, with proposals providing affordability in perpetuity preferred).